UTAH CRIMINAL DEFENSE ATTORNEY

 Prosecutors must prove each element of the offense beyond a reasonable doubt in order to obtain a conviction.
 This includes establishing the circumstances of the alleged confrontation, the nature of any injuries, and whether a weapon was involved.

-Because aggravated assault cases often arise from fast moving and chaotic events, disputes about what actually occurred are common.
-Witness testimony, medical evidence, and video recordings may all play a role in determining whether the elements of the statute can be proven.
+Because aggravated assault cases often arise from fast-moving and chaotic events, disputes about what actually occurred are common.
+Witness testimony, medical evidence, 911 calls, body camera footage, photographs, and video recordings may all play a role in determining whether the elements of the statute can be proven.
+The defense should examine the full sequence of events, including who escalated the confrontation, whether the accused acted defensively, whether the alleged injuries meet the legal standard, and whether the State is charging a serious felony based on an incomplete or one-sided account.

 Understanding Aggravated Assault Charges Under Utah Law